 A popular spot to hang out in the Esplanade is the large, free pool complex, Esplanade Lagoon, a 4800 square meters saltwater lagoon overlooking the Trinity Inlet.
 It is the best place to swim in the city without the fear of saltwater crocodiles.

-In the surrounding park grounds, there are many tables and 12 BBQ facilities under the huge Banyan Trees, great for a picnic.
+In the surrounding park grounds, there are many tables and 12 BBQ facilities under the huge Banyan Trees, great for a picnic with friends and families.

-There are numerous monuments and memorials around including the Olympic Torch Monument, the US Army Small Ships Memorial, The Cairns Cenotaph and Memorial, and the Merchant Navy Memorial.
+There are numerous monuments and memorials around the area including the Olympic Torch Monument, the US Army Small Ships Memorial, The Cairns Cenotaph and Memorial, and the Merchant Navy Memorial.

 You will find family-friendly areas along the beachfront boardwalk such as Muddy’s Playground, a Skatepark, Beach Volleyball, Healing Garden playground, and the Funship Playground.